The Hydra sbt plugin smoothly integrates Hydra into sbt. What the plugins does is to override the sbt

 concurrentRestrictions setting (read here the related sbt documentation).
 By default, the sbt-hydra plugin adds

-Tags.limit(HydraTag, <defaultWorkers>) to the default concurrent restrictions provided by sbt.
-This is done so that projects are compiled with Hydra one after the other, as it maximize locality, and in our experience it usually delivers the best compile time results.
+Tags.limit(HydraTag, EvaluateTask.SystemProcessors) to the default concurrent restrictions provided by sbt.
+This is done so that the modules that are compiled in parallel with Hydra is capped.
+The goals are to maximize locality, and prevent high memory consumption that can lead to long GC, which in our experience it usually delivers the best compile time results.
 If in your project you have modified the value assigned to

 concurrentRestrictions, make sure that it still contains an entry to limit compilation with Hydra.
 To check this, just type